Parts

 Contents

-If you take a look at the person folder you might see something like this: child list no render
+Take a look at the Person folder.
+You may see something like this: child list no render

-1. Add the child-list component to your application:
+1. Add the child-list component to your front-end:

 /src/main/resources/react4xp/components/parts/ChildList.tsx